Skip to content

 Start Your Search

-Illustrations by David Opie from his books All the Insects in the World and All the Mammals in the World will be on exhibit in the library’s Meeting Room Gallery during the months of July and August 2025.
+Paintings by Bruno Wernli will be on exhibit in the library’s Meeting Room Gallery during the months of January and February 2026.

 The artist says of his work:

-For more information on David Opie’s work, visit: https://spacemandave.com/
+For more information on Bruno Wernli’s work, visit: www.brunowernli.com

 Exhibitions are free and handicapped accessible.
 Exhibitions in the library Meeting Room are available for viewing whenever the library is open and the room is not in use for a meeting.
 Please check the library’s Program Calendar for availability.

 At the beginning of each year, the Arts Committee of the Acton Memorial Library invites Massachusetts artists to submit work for consideration for upcoming exhibitions in the Meeting Room Gallery.
-More information is available on the library’s Artists Exhibition Opportunity page.
+Please see the library’s Art Exhibition Policy for more information.